XcooBee/xcoobee-php-sdk/README.md

-message    => the text to be sent to the user as user data consentId  => the consent for which data has been deleted requestRef => optional: unique identifier of the data request, you will receive this on `UserDataRequest` event filenames  => optional: pointer to the files which contain user's data config     => optional: the config object
+message    => the text to be sent to the user as user data consentId  => the consent for which data has been deleted requestRef => optional: unique identifier of the data request, you will receive this on `UserDataRequest` event filename   => optional: pointer to the file which contain user's data config     => optional: the config object
 ```